jolo2486/shell_utils/README.md

 # shell_utils
-I will be collecting various shell utilities here; simple but potentially useful.
+Just collecting various shell utilities here; simple things that I use; nothing fancy.
+These are simple tools without any frills, meant for personal use; use them at your own discretion and risk.

 # Scripts